canonical/mir/doc/sphinx/explanation/index.md

 - [Graphics support](mir-graphics-support): what's required to run Mir compositors
 - [Security](security): a deep dive into the security aspects of Mir compositors
 - [Performance](performance): a discussion of the performance aspects of Mir compositors
+- [Energy efficiency](energy-efficiency): a deep dive into the security aspects of Mir compositors
 - [What is Wayland anyway?](ok-so-what-is-this-wayland-thing-anyway): so what is it?
 - [Windowing paradigms](window-positions-under-wayland): how are windows managed?
 - [Component reports](component_reports): information on Mir's debug and performance reporting infrastructure